 2) Access and usability of the built environment

 ANEC welcomed the ISO standard on access to the built environment, ISO 21542 “Building Construction – Accessibility and usability of the built environment”, published in February 2012.
 Since work started in 2005, ANEC contributed to drafting of ISO 21542, the purpose of which is to define how the built environment should be designed, constructed and managed in order for people to have independent means of access and egress, irrespective of their ages or abilities.
 ANEC was able to ensure the standard would not replace national standards that required higher levels of accessibility.
 In 2017, ISO TC 59 started to revise ISO 21542, in line with the ANEC position.
 ANEC participates in the revision of the standard, bearing in mind that within Mandate M/420, ISO 21542 is recommended as the basic accessibility standard for the built environment.
-At the end of 2020 the final draft was delivered to ISO/CS to prepare the Final Voting draft and the FDIS 21542 stage will start in the first quarter, i.e. February of 2021.
+At the end of 2020 the final draft was delivered to ISO/CS to prepare the Final Voting draft and the FDIS 21542 stage started in the first quarter, i.e. February of 2021.
 ANEC supported the approval of ISO/FDIS 21542 (Ed 2), as it represents a more advanced state-of-the-art concept on the accessibility and usability of new buildings worldwide.
 We did nevertheless submit editorial comments, as a few requirements seem too low compared with existing national accessibility standards in Europe.
 We have proposed data is collected on these aspects and considered at the next review of the standard.
 In April 2021, the standard was adopted at international level.
 At the end of 2016, the second phase of M/420 on accessibility requirements for public procurement in the built environment started.
 ANEC was a Project Leader of the team developing the standards.

 On 5 June 2019, ANEC supported the adoption of prEN 17210 'Accessibility and usability of the built environment – Functional requirements' at the CEN-CLC-UNE Workshop ‘M/420 access to the built environment’.
 The aim of the standard is to help implement UN Convention on Rights of persons with disabilities obligations for Member States.
 The standard can be used as criteria for awarding public contracts and assisting public procurers.
 It is also providing an educational function which can be useful for architects who have not enough knowledge in this rather new topic.
 EN 17210 “Accessibility and usability of the built environment – Functional requirements” was published on the CEN Websites on 31 January 2021.
-ANEC, who was involved in the drafting of the standard warmly welcomes it.
+ANEC, who was involved in the drafting of the standard warmly welcomed it.

 ANEC also welcomed the finalisation of FprCEN /TR 17621 “Accessibility and usability of the built environment Technical performance criteria and specifications”: fulfilling the requirements and recommendations of EN 17210 with one/some appropriate example(s) acc. state of the art and of FprCEN /TR 17622 “Accessibility and usability of the built environment Conformity assessment” to fulfil the functional requirements of the EN 17210.
 Both standards were approved in 2021.
 The ANEC expert was Project Leader of the team drafting both standards.

 In May 2021 we joined the newly established WG 4 of ISO TC 59 SC 16 to work on ISO/AWI 5727 ‘Accessibility and usability of the built environment — Accessibility of immovable cultural heritage — General criteria and methodology for interventions’ which we support as the new project combines two topics of high relevance for today's societies: the conservation of our cultural heritage and unrestricted access for all.
 These aspects are addressed by the UN SDGs 10 (Reduced inequalities) and 11 (Sustainable cities and communities).
+The ISO/DIS 5727 ‘Accessibility of immovable cultural heritage Principles and methodology for interventions’ ballot vote period started on 2023-11-30 and ended on 2024-02-22.
+In its comments ANEC agreed on the content of ISO/DIS 5727 and submitted technical and editorial comments which were accepted.
+ANEC did a final editorial check of the ISO/FDIS 5727 version during the voting period in the second half of 2024.
+We were pleased to see the standard approved.

 3) Access to electronic communication by older people and persons with disabilities